CSCI-5828-S24/RecipeRealm/README.md

 Recipe Details: Detailed recipe information including ingredients, cooking instructions, preparation time, and serving size.\
 Social Interaction: Users can rate recipes, leave comments, share cooking experiences, and participate in community challenges.\
 Recipe Contribution: Users can upload their own recipes, edit or delete them, and create collections or lists.\
-Notifications: Users receive notifications for new recipes, comments, likes, and other relevant activities.\
 Offline Access: Users can access recipes offline through downloadable or printable formats.